 12. Immigration consequences

 Violating NRS 484B.353 is not a deportable offense in Nevada.
 But with immigration law in a constant state of flux, non-citizens are encouraged to consult with legal counsel whenever they are facing criminal charges.
-Learn more about the criminal defense of immigrants in Nevada.

 13. Fighting traffic citations versus paying the fine